RAVE: Residual Vector Embedding for CLIP-Guided Backlit Image Enhancement: Introduction

 However, correcting backlit images is not an easy task.
 Manual correction requires skill using photo enhancement software, and often substantial time and effort.
 Automated solutions are preferred, but also face challenges.
 Global adjustment of the brightness level is not sufficient, as this typically overexposes regions of the image which were well lit prior to enhancement \cite{9609683}.
 Spatially adaptive methods have appeared in the literature including early methods that rely on assumptions such as average luminance and a gray world model \cite{9157813, 9369102} or Retinex theory \cite{land1977retinex}.
 More recent methods approximate well-lit image distributions via end-to-end training of deep networks \cite{restormer, retinexformer}.
 Despite progress in the field, considerable room for improvement exists for high quality automated backlit image enhancement.

 Another challenge to high quality automatic backlit image enhancement is the lack of paired data, i.e. backlit images each with a corresponding well-lit image.
-It is complicated to collect such data, so unsupervised approaches that work with unpaired data are imperative.
-Recently, CLIP-LIT\cite{clip-lit} was proposed, which successfully utilizes CLIP\cite{Radford2021LearningTV} model guidance for training an unsupervised backlit enhancement model.
+It is complicated to collect such data, so approaches that work with unpaired data are imperative.
+Recently, CLIP-LIT\cite{clip-lit} was proposed, which successfully utilizes CLIP\cite{Radford2021LearningTV} model guidance for training a backlit enhancement model with unpaired data.
 CLIP-LIT uses prompt learning techniques to provide CLIP guidance.
 More specifically, it constructs two learnable text prompts, which are trained to have CLIP embeddings close to the well-lit and backlit images, respectively.
 These learnt prompts then guide the image enhancement model during training.
 Next, several iterations of additional prompt correction followed by enhancement model fine-tuning using the updated prompts are required to produce the final image enhancement model.
-This approach is the current state-of-the-art in unsupervised backlit image enhancement.
+This approach is the current state-of-the-art in backlit image enhancement with training on unpaired data.